A brief description of the types of lenses available at Vision Source Eye Center of the Triad in Greensboro and Oak Ridge.

 In the past, eyeglass lenses were made exclusively of glass.
 Today, most eyeglasses are made of high-tech plastics.
 These new lenses are lighter, do not break as easily as glass lenses, and can be treated with a filter to shield your eyes from damaging ultraviolet light.

 - Trivex lenses: These lenses are made from a newer plastic with similar characteristics of polycarbonate lenses.
 They are lightweight, thin, chemical resistant and impact-resistant and may result in better vision correction than the polycarbonate lenses for some people.

 - High index plastic lenses: Designed for people who require strong prescriptions, these eyeglass lenses are lighter and thinner than the standard, thick “coke bottle” lenses that may otherwise be needed.

 - Blutech lenses: BluTech indoor lenses provide protection from sources of harmful high-energy blue light, such as harsh fluorescent lighting, computer screens, and personal electronics, while also giving you soothing vision.
 Read an article from the Harvard Health Letter about the harmful effects of blue light here.
 To learn specifically about blue light and Age-Related Macular Degeneration, click here.

 Vision Source Eye Center of the Triad opticians will be happy to discuss these lens options and many more to be sure you have the most appropriate lenses for your lifestyle.
-For help, schedule an appointment with your eye care provider and we’ll be in touch with you shortly.
+For help, schedule an appointment with our doctors and we’ll be in touch with you shortly.